xiachenrui/xiachenrui/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 I'm a third year PhD student at the Center of Bioinfomatics (CBI) at Peking University supervised by Dr. Ge Gao.
-Please see my CV for more information.
+Please check my [homepage](https://xiachenrui.github.io/) for more details!

 My research interest is using deep learning to decipher single cell omics data.
 Recently I am focused on spatial omics data modeling, including multi-slices integration, spatial-awared embedding.